x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 5. There are two options for this step:

-   - **Use Enhanced Filtering for Connectors (highly recommended)**: Use [Enahnced Filtering for Connectors](use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md) (also known as skip listing) on the Partner inbound connector that receives messages from the third-party application.
+   - **Use Enhanced Filtering for Connectors (highly recommended)**: Use [Enhanced Filtering for Connectors](use-connectors-to-configure-mail-flow/enhanced-filtering-for-connectors.md) (also known as skip listing) on the Partner inbound connector that receives messages from the third-party application.
 This allows EOP and Microsoft 365 or Office 365 ATP scanning on the messages.

      > [!NOTE]
      > For hybrid scenarios where third-party applications rely on Exchange on-premises to send to Exchange Online, you also need to enable Enhanced Filtering for Connectors on the OnPremsise inbound connector.